Primitive Equations with half horizontal viscosity: Half horizontal viscosity

 The main difficulty will be to control the highest derivatives in the horizontal directions $\norm{(\partial_x,\partial_y)^{\alpha} v(t)}_{L^2(\Omega)}$ for $|\alpha|=s$.
 To obtain an estimate for this norms we follow the idea by Masmoudi and Wong for the $2D$ primitive Euler equation and use the Rayleigh condition to obtain bounds on $\norm{\partial_z v(t)}_{H^s(\Omega)}$, but in difference to the $2D$ Euler case these bounds cannot be carried over to bounds on $v$ directly.

 To work around that problem we combine this approach with the idea of Cao and Titi to split $v$ via $v=\overline v +\tilde v$ and consider the set of coupled equations (\ref{eq:primequhorviscbar})-(\ref{eq:primequcoupling}) for $A=A_{\varepsilon}$.
 We can deduce bounds for the mean value $\overline v$ from the $2D$ Navier-Stokes equation (\ref{eq:primequhorviscbar}), and by Poincar\'e's inequality it suffices to have a bound for $\partial_z v$ to control $\tilde v$.
-We divide this proof into three steps, the estimates on the baroclinic mode, the estimates on the barotropic modes and the convergence of the solutions for $\varepsilon>0$ to the solution of (\ref{eq:primequhalfhorvisc}) when $\varepsilon$ tends to $0$.
+We divide this proof into three steps, the estimates on the barotropic mode, the estimates on the baroclinic mode and the convergence of the solutions for $\varepsilon>0$ to the solution of (\ref{eq:primequhalfhorvisc}) when $\varepsilon$ tends to $0$.